 The following signs of mucus in the baby’s stool could indicate a problem:

 - Excessive mucus.
-The poop is entirely slimy, and the infant consistently poops that way.
+The feces is entirely slimy, and the infant consistently poops that way.
 The excessive mucus may also appear as white puddles in the poop.

 - Mucus contains blood spots.
-Poop is slimy and includes tiny red spots of blood.
+Poop is gooey and includes tiny red spots of blood.

 - Baby cries while pooping due to the discomfort they experience when they poop.